 • Abstractions from previously exempt areas

-It is likely that BALI members may have been using water under these exemptions.
+It is likely that our members may have been using water under these exemptions.
 From 1st January 2018, new Environment Agency regulations came into effect, which mean these previously exempt activities cannot continue without an abstraction license.
 Upon changing the exemption guidelines, the Environment Agency declared a 2-year transitional period which ends on 31st December 2019.
-Any BALI members who abstract more than 20 cubic metres (m3 ) per day for any previously exempt activities and want to continue to do so, must apply to the Environment Agency for a water resources abstraction license.
+Any members who abstract more than 20 cubic metres (m3 ) per day for any previously exempt activities and want to continue to do so, must apply to the Environment Agency for a water resources abstraction license.

 Any persons who fail to notify the Environment Agency before the end of 2019 will automatically lose their right to abstract and be liable for enforcement action.
 The Environment Agency will assess all licenses applied for during the transitional period by 31 December 2022, and organisations can continue to legally abstract water until this decision is made.

-developing a stronger catchment focus
+Developing a stronger catchment focus